mattpe/bcwt/week2.md

     - Create a function getCat to `./models/catModel.js`
     - The function should make a prepared statement which executes this query: `SELECT * FROM wop_cat WHERE cat_id = X`
       - X is the path variable from route `/:id` of `./routes/catRoute.js`
-    - Modify cat_get function in `./controllers/catController.js` so that it sends the path variable 'id' to getCat function of `./models/catModel.js` and then sends the data of single cat as json.
-Use cat_list_get function as an example.
+    - Modify `getCat` function in `./controllers/catController.js` so that it sends the path variable 'id' to getCat function of `./models/catModel.js` and then sends the data of single cat as json.
+Use getCatList function as an example.

 11. Make user route to use database as well